NDepend

 Conclusion

-Personally I need to thoroughly understand a syntactic sugar before using it, hence this post.
+As a C# developer, I need to thoroughly understand syntactic sugar before using it, hence this post.

-This new syntax is great but a bit limited due to the fact that IList<T> and List<T> don’t support range.
+This new syntax is great but a bit limited because IList<T> and List<T> don’t support range.

 Comments: